DesignUpdated Feb 15, 202613 min read

 Looking for an Adobe Illustrator alternative?
 Discover 7 powerful design tools (free & paid) that save you $600/year.
 Includes comparison table and expert recommendations.

 Adobe Illustrator costs $22.99/month ($275.88/year) or $54.99/month as part of Creative Cloud ($659.88/year).
-For freelance designers and side hustlers, that's a massive expense—especially when you're just starting out.
+For freelance graphic designers and side hustlers, that's a massive expense—especially when you're just starting out.

 I spent my first year as a freelance designer paying for Adobe Creative Cloud, watching $660 disappear from my bank account every year.
 Then I discovered alternatives that do 90% of what Illustrator does for a fraction of the cost (or completely free).